yogdagharat/Multiverse/README.md

 $ pip3 install -r requirements.txt
 ```

-- This will install all libraries required for the source code to run.
+- This command will install all libraries required for the source code to run.

 - The Jupyter Notebook server is now ready to run the analysis.